aleksispi/aleksispi.github.io/_pages/about.md

 <!--**Dec 2025:** We're organizing the [2026 Nordic Workshop on AI for Climate Change](https://climateainordics.com/news/2025-10-22-cain-2026-event-teaser/) in June 2026, the second of an annual series of workshops/conferences hosted by [_Climate AI Nordics_](https://climateainordics.com/)!
 See you in Copenhagen!-->

-**Dec 2025:** Paper accepted at AAMAS 2026 (25% acceptance rate): _DiffVAS: Diffusion-Guided Visual Active Search in Partially Observable Environments_.
-Paper and code out soon!
+**Dec 2025:** Paper accepted at AAMAS 2026 (25% acceptance rate): [_DiffVAS: Diffusion-Guided Visual Active Search in Partially Observable Environments_](https://openreview.net/pdf?id=0SMr5nFzdG).
+Camera-ready paper and code out soon!

 **Dec 2025:** Financing obtained for **5-year PhD project!** Project title (tentative): _Breeder co-pilot - Optimizing plant breeding with AI_.
 I will lead the AI work in the project, among other things by being the co-supervisor of an industrial PhD student at [Lantmännen](https://www.lantmannen.com/).
 The project is led by [Aakash Chawade](https://chawadelab.com/) at the [Swedish University of Agricultural Sciences](https://www.slu.se/en).
 Project start: Spring 2026.
 Funded by [SLU Grogrund](https://www.slu.se/om-slu/organisation/centrumbildningar/slu-grogrund/).